Nordgaren/Elden-Ring-Debug-Tool/README.md

 * [.Net Framework 4.6.1]( https://www.microsoft.com/en-us/download/details.aspx?id=48130)
 * [Visual C++ Redistributable x64 Packages for Visual Studio 2013](https://www.microsoft.com/en-gb/download/details.aspx?id=40784)

+## Seamless Coop Support
+* Currently, Seamless Coop items are available by a small patch in the release section (You can also manually edit the files, if you're a modder looking to add your own items)
+* Download 0.8 from the Releases section.
+* Launch Elden Ring with the Seamless Coop mod installed
+* Item Spawning is only available while a character is loaded
+* Go to "Settings" and select "Spawn Untradeable"
+* In the "Inventory" tab, there is a category called "Seamless Coop".
+This will give you a selection of the four items added by the Seamless Coop mod.
+Click the item you wish to create and hit the "Create" button.

 ## Known Issues
 * Hotkeys don't save between sessions at this moment.
 They will next update